 1. Try and find it

-Firstly, your phone may not be irretrievable.
+All right, yes, you've already tried to find it.
+But here's the deal: your phone may not be irretrievable.
 Hopefully, it's just misplaced on the bus, at a pal's house or even just between the sofa cushions.
 Start by giving your phone a call to find out where it is.

 No luck?
 Time for something more technical.